SungardAS/condensation/README.md

       taskPrefix: '',

       // Directory that contains the `particles` directory.
+      // Used for test scripts, should not be changed if sharing templates
       root: './',

       // Location of dependency packages
       dependencySrc: [
         'bower_components'
       ],

+      // Where the build task will put the distribution
       dist: 'dist',
     };